AdobeDocs/experience-manager-cloud-manager.en/help/introduction.md

 #### Implementing Blue/Green {#implementing}

 All AMS users who are using Cloud Manager for production deployments are eligible to use blue/green deployment.
-However usage of blue/green deployment requires additional validation of your environments and setup by and Adobe CSE.
+However usage of blue/green deployment requires additional validation of your environments and setup by an Adobe CSE.

 If you are interested in blue/green deployment, please consider the following requirements and limitations and contact your CSE.